-Elder De Hoyos received his Bachelor Degree credentials from the Normal Superior Benavente in Puebla Mexico in 1982.
-He earned a master of business administration from the University of Chapultepec in Mexico City in 1995.
-He was an employee for the Church Educational System in Mexico and worked as regional coordinator of Seminaries and Institutes, associate director of the Southeast Mexico Area, institute director, associate assistant director of the Mexico North Area, and director of the Mexico South Area.
+Elder De Hoyos received his bachelor’s degree credentials from the Normal Superior Benavente in Puebla, Mexico, in 1982.
+He earned a master of business administration from the Chapultepec University in Mexico City in 1995.
+He was an employee for the Church Educational System for many years in Mexico and worked as regional coordinator of Seminaries and Institutes, associate director of the Mexico Southeast Area, institute director, associate assistant director of the Mexico North Area, and director of the Mexico South Area.
 He also worked as the public affairs director of the Mexico Area.

-Elder De Hoyos has served in many Church callings, including full-time missionary in the Mexico Hermosillo Mission, counselor in a stake presidency, stake president, and president of the Mexico Tuxtla Gutierrez Mission (1996–1999), and Area Seventy (1999–2005).
+Elder De Hoyos has served in many Church callings, including full-time missionary in the México Hermosillo Mission, counselor in a stake presidency, stake president, president of the México Tuxtla Gutiérrez Mission (1996–1999), and Area Seventy (1999–2005).

-Benjamín De Hoyos Estrada was born in Monterrey, Nuevo Leon, Mexico, on February 20, 1953 to Alfredo De Hoyos and Sara Estrada.
-He married Evelia Genesta Mendivil in June 1975.
+Benjamín De Hoyos Estrada was born in Monterrey, Nuevo León, Mexico, on February 20, 1953 to Alfredo De Hoyos and Sara Estrada.
+He married Evelia Genesta Mendívil in June 1975.
 They are the parents of six children.